openafs-contrib/ansible-openafs/docs/source/install.rst

 Galaxy
 ------

-To install the OpenAFS Ansible Collection from Ansible Galaxy:
+Install the OpenAFS Ansible Collection from Ansible Galaxy with the
+command:

 .. code-block:: console